Pandoras unboxed- What to look for in your arcade console

 With 3rd party patches the slower DX still comes in ahead of its newer green sibling.

-Hopefully future revisions will see improvements however the Pandora Saga boards remain miles ahead.
+Hopefully future revisions will see improvements however the s812 and s905 boards including Saga and 3D remain miles ahead.

 What other consoles play retro games well?